vhnunes/Linear-Dungeon-Generator-for-Unity/README.md

   Its scalable, you can edit the size of the dungeon and the prefab of the generated room.

-  Still under developement.
+  Still under development.
 Feel free to use in any kind of commercial or non-commercial project.

   Made by me Victor Nunes, vhndev.